Get Rid Of Depression

-I am here to talk about a pressing issue which has been growing by the day, and we in our busy lives had no time to even notice it.
+I am here to talk about a pressing issue that has been growing by the day, and we in our busy lives had no time to even notice it.
 When you were in school how often did you hear about depression or any other mental illness for that matter?

 Gone are days when mental disorders were a rare thing.
 More people are becoming victims of depression and anxiety, and you can blame it all on technology.
 According to the National Institute of Mental Health, 5% of the world’s population suffers from depression.
 That’s a whopping 350 million people.